Business placements, projects and study tours

 Assessment tasks will focus on facilitating learning by reflecting on the placement experience.

-If you are completing the program from 2023, your final grade will be recorded as Satisfied requirements (SR) or Failed requirements (FR) on your transcript.
+The final grade for students completing this program will be recorded as Satisfied requirements (SR) or Failed requirements (FR) on your transcript.
 Individual assessments will also receive an SR or FR rather than a grade or mark.
 There is no impact on your Weighted Average Mark (WAM) as units that are assessed only as pass/fail are excluded from WAM calculations.

 Work placement

-You’ll work three days per week with the specific hours being determined by the host organisation before you commence your placement.
+You’ll work 210 hours (unpaid) during semester with the specific hours being determined by the host organisation before you commence your placement.

 You’re expected to represent the University and host organisation in a positive manner.
 Inappropriate behaviour or misrepresentation of the University's name and resources, either professionally or otherwise, may result in immediate termination from the program.